UFC Record Breakdown

 If Choi doesn't catch him early, Lima's pressure and grappling could take over in rounds two and three.

-Choi is a switch stance fighter who can crack from either side, and that knockout power is legit.
 Lima brings that classic Brazilian jiu jitsu game but he's not just a grappler anymore.
 He's shown he can grind out decisions when needed, like that unanimous nod over Felipe dos Santos, but he's also got that killer instinct to hunt the finish.
 Remember that wild DQ win over Igor Severino?
 Dude literally bit Lima and still lost.
+The big question is whether Choi's power can keep Lima honest on the feet, or if the Brazilian can drag this to the mat and work his magic.
+Lima's been super active, four fights in less than two years, while Choi's had more time between scraps.

 Premium analysis preview is ready.